AlvaroFurlani/modified_matplotlib_defaults/README.md

 plt.figure(figsize=(3.5, new_height))
 ```

-where *new_height* is the desired figure height in inches).
+where *new_height* is the desired figure height, in inches.
 If your figure spans both columns, increase its width from 3.5 to 7.0625 inches:
 ```python
 plt.figure(figsize=(7.0625, new_height))
 ```